leecyno1/TrendRadar/README-MCP-FAQ-EN.md

 </div>

-# TrendRadar MCP Tool Usage Q&A
+# Dr.Lemon-NewsRadar MCP Tool Usage Q&A

 > AI Query Guide - How to Use News Trend Analysis Tools Through Conversation